modelica/ModelicaSpecification/RationaleMCP/0031/concept.md

 # Concept of Flat Modelica

+Flat Modelica is a language to describe hybrid (continous and discrete) systems with emphasis on defining the dynamic behavior.
+It is an integral part of the Modelica specification, not a new separate standard.

+Use cases are:
+* serves as intermediate stage in the Modelica specification
-Flat Modelica is designed to be a standardized, intermediate file format which can be produced in the middle of the transformation process from a Modelica model to an executable model.
+* describe equations occuring in intermediate stages during the transformation process from a Modelica model to an executable model
+* separation of front end matters (the high level constructs of the Modelica language) from back end matters (simulation semantics) in the Modelica specification
+   * to define structural transformations of Modelica (front end)
+   * to define equation transformations (back end)
+* support of compiler debugging
-It might be used to support debugging but also by external tools to exploit the equations system further.
+* external tools may use it to exploit the equations system further.
-Therefore the core structure is a model containing all information to build up a mathematical equation system symbolically.
-All other information is moved to annotations.
-A tool can ignore them but might be still able to solve the equations.
+* creation of models by humans
+* support of research on dynamic systems
+* speedup the development process of new features of Modelica

+In a first step we only concentate on structural transformations and keeping all information from that.

 ## Design Rules